plentymarkets/plugin-ceres/meta/documents/user_guide_en.md

 1. Go to **Start » Plugins**.<br /> → The plugin overview will open.
 2. Click on **Ceres**.<br /> → The plugin will open in a new tab.
 3. Open the **Pagination and sorting** tab.
 4. Carry out the settings.
-Pay attention to the information given in table 5.
+Pay attention to the information given in table 4.
 5. **Save** the settings.

 <table>
-<caption>Customising the pagination and sorting</caption>
+<caption>Table 4: Customising the pagination and sorting</caption>
 <tr>
 <th>Setting</th>
 <th>Explanation</th>